Kleinrotti/hass-senertec/README.md

 Restart Home Assistant!

-Install the new integration through *Configuration -> Integrations* in HA (see below).
+Configure the new integration through *Configuration -> Integrations* in HA (see below).

 ### Manual installation

-Copy the sub-path `/hass-senertec/custom_components/senertec` of this repo into the path `/config/custom_components/senertec` of your HA installation.
+Copy the sub-path `/custom_components/senertec` of this repo into the path `/config/custom_components/senertec` of your HA installation.

 Alternatively use the following commands within an SSH shell into your HA system.